machine-learning-apps/website-docs/about.markdown

 # About

-These docs are maintained by the [this team](https://mlops-github.com/team).
+These docs are maintained by [this team](https://mlops-github.com/team).

 # Contributing